marx1992620/WarningSystem/README.md

 Customized Warning System for MQTT realtime data

 <b> Description: </b> <br>
-The warning system is a critical component designed to monitor real-time data against user-defined configurations stored in MongoDB.
-It subscribes to MQTT topics to observe data and promptly sends warnings to the UI web when data exceeds predefined thresholds.
-Simultaneously, warning records are stored in MongoDB for historical tracking and analysis.
-This system ensures proactive alerts and enables quick responses to potential risks and critical events.
+The warning system is a critical component that monitors real-time data using user-defined configurations stored in MongoDB.
+It subscribes to MQTT topics to process real-time data and sends warnings to Django.
+If thresholds are exceeded, Django produces warnings to Kafka.
+Simultaneously, the UI web application consumes data from Kafka to display real-time warnings.
+MongoDB stores the warning data for historical tracking and analysis, ensuring proactive alerts and quick responses to potential risks and critical events.

 <b> 1.
 System diagram: </b><br>
 The interaction among the warning system, MQTT broker, MongoDB, Django, UI web, and Kafka can be described as follows:<br><br>